 It was stated during the meeting that there are 24 documented absences for Henen, and that all sick days and vacation days have been used as well.

-The letter also questioned Henen’s commitment to the Ontario University Student Alliance, saying Henen failed to meet BUSU and OUSA’s standards for elected officials.
+The letter questioned Henen’s commitment to the Ontario University Student Alliance, saying Henen failed to meet BUSU and OUSA’s standards for elected officials.

 In response to the letter, Henen reached out to OUSA President Danny Chang and OUSA member Matthew Gerrits for a statement regarding his efforts with the organization.

-The Board of Directors were presented these letters, among other documents from Henen, but decided to unanimously proceed with the recall referendum.
+The Board of Directors were presented these letters, among other documents from Henen, but decided to unanimously proceed with the referendum.

 “The first letter I received they told me that if I resign than they wouldn’t do an impeachment, but if I don’t resign they would do the impeachment and that I should refrain from using my email and the office.
 So I made my decision based on that, which I replied saying I don’t resign,” said Henen.
 “Then they sent me another letter with additional restriction such as, losing my voting rights in BUSAC until the end of the election period.”